Directed by: James McTeigue || Produced by: Joel Silver, Grant Hill, Andy Wachowski, Larry Wachowski

 Many of these awkward interactions are a function of the screenplay’s heavy-handed themes and unbelievable premise.
 The villains, with the possible exception of Tim Piggot-Smith as Peter Creedy, are caricatures of totalitarian, Big Brother-esque figures or similar right-wing, authoritarian cliches.
 I’m no disciple of Alan Moore, but my passing familiarity with the source material’s more ambiguous political overtones doesn’t flatter the film adaptation’s simplistic, black-and-white portrayal of extremist neoconservatism.
 Produced after George W. Bush’s reelection and during the height of the Iraq War, Vendetta reeks of warmongering and racist fearmongering hysteria.
 The Wachowskis’ depiction of an authoritarian government opposed to Jews, Muslims, homosexuals, atheists, and immigrants (… yep, got the liberal nightmare full house, there) is so over-the-top it’s a wonder the film didn’t do Fahrenheit 9/11 (2004) box office numbers.

-Mainstream audiences eat this shit up (see Avatar ), regardless of whatever political activism they eschew in favor of real life right-wing assholes.
+Mainstream audiences eat this shit up (see Avatar ).
 With that in mind, I understand either the studios’ pressure or the Wachowskis’ inclination to deviate towards a more modern interpretation (re: reconfiguration) of Moore’s fascist-anarchist analysis, but the execution just doesn’t cut it.
 Equilibrium wasn’t a complex take on 1984 by any means, but its stylized riff on totalitarianism combined with its imaginative action sequences breathed life into old formula, which is something Vendetta’s bland adaptation doesn’t do.
 To that end, Vendetta’s clunky direction and limited action scenes, combined with its inconsistent characters, emphasize its hamfisted political commentary that much harder.
-It’s not a stellar combination.

 Speaking of those action sequences, they’re almost nonexistent to the point where I’m shocked Vendetta was marketed as an action film (obvious box office incentives notwithstanding).
-The aforementioned screenplay problems necessitate some form of aesthetic variety (generic spectacle, dance-numbers, hardcore cinematic violence, chase sequences, etc.), but well over 3/4 of the film’s running time is bland melodrama.
+The aforementioned screenplay problems necessitate some form of aesthetic variety, but well over 3/4 of the film’s running time is bland melodrama.
 Its lone notable action sequence features V’s brutal takedown of a squad of shocktroopers, but this action-packed “finale” is too little, too late.

 SUMMARY & RECOMMENDATION: V for Vendetta is the cinematic equivalent of a pansy-ass, liberal arts hipster attempting a political protest, with all the accompanying melodrama, long-windedness, and wannabe intensity therein expected.
 Both the story’s premise and its execution are hamfisted and simplistic, stooping to the lowest common denominator with Big Brother caricatures, self-righteous monologues, and dialogue groaners like, “Ideas are bulletproof!”
 Hugo Weaving and Natalie Portman had to give career-best performances to save this film, and yet both are miscast or misused.